Need help finding a recipe?

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-Roasted Brussels sprouts with prosciutto on a baking sheet with dried cranberries and maple syrup off to the side.
+Roasted Brussels sprouts with prosciutto served on a platter with a serving spoon.

 5 Stars 4 Stars 3 Stars 2 Stars 1 Star 5 from 18 reviews